cigmaian/restaurant-page-online/README.md

 - Home.- To return to the Home Page.
 - Menu.- A small fraction of the Dishes that we serve.
-- About.- About Us section.
+- Contact.- Contact Us section.

 ## Features